MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-deployment-overview.md

 author: justinha
 ms.author: justinha
 ms.technology: security-guarded-fabric
-ms.date: 02/02/2017
+ms.date: 08/28/2017
 ---

+# Quick start for guarded fabric deployment

+>Applies To: Windows Server 2016

 >[!div class="step-by-step"]
 [« Deploy a guarded fabric](guarded-fabric-deploying-hgs-overview.md)
 [HGS Prerequisites »](guarded-fabric-prepare-for-hgs.md)

-# Quick start for guarded fabric deployment

 This topic explains what a guarded fabric is, its requirements, and a summary of the deployment process.
 For detailed deployment steps, see [Deploying the Host Guardian Service for guarded hosts and shielded VMs](https://technet.microsoft.com/windows-server-docs/security/guarded-fabric-shielded-vm/guarded-fabric-deploying-hgs-overview).